-MHD Simulation for Investigating the Dynamic State Transition Responsible for a Solar Eruption in Active Region 12158
+MHD Simulation for Investigating the Dynamic State Transition Responsible for Solar Eruption in Active Region 12158

 Reference